LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 &nbsp;

-Scape the simulation now,
+Scape the simulation now;

-scape the cave, scape the dome.
+scape the cave; scape the dome.

 &nbsp;